Apply for incubation and get €60k for your startup

 Application process

-We review your application within 3 days after the deadline to ensure it meets ESA’s formal requirements.
-If any issues are identified, you’ll receive feedback and have 48 hours to make the necessary adjustments.
+We review your application within 2 days after the deadline to ensure it meets ESA’s formal requirements.
+If any issues are identified, you will have 48 hours to make the necessary adjustments.

 After you have submitted your application you will be invited to pitch your startup to evaluators from ESA, ESA BIC DK, Innovation Fund Denmark, and Denmark’s Export and Investment Fund who makes the final selection.